TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

       * ``end-ns``: :const:`None` (this may change in a future version)

       Events provided in a previous call to :meth:`read_events` will not be yielded again.
-Events are consumed from the internal queue only when they are retrieved from the iterator, so multiple readers iterating in parallel over iterators obtained from :meth:`read_events` will have unpredictable results.
+Events are consumed kutoka the internal queue only when they are retrieved kutoka the iterator, so multiple readers iterating in parallel over iterators obtained kutoka :meth:`read_events` will have unpredictable results.

    .. note::